Jacob-J-Richards/DS-DA-Anomaly_Detection/Finalized_ReadMe.md

 ![Anamoly_failure_rate_density](https://github.com/user-attachments/assets/56dc7fba-82a6-44c1-bfc5-1e809f9a9248)

 **Question:** Could this anomaly have been predicted before it occurred?

-- These are two distinct distributions representing two distinct processes.
-Something happened which caused this mean shift that could not have been predicted from the data before the anomaly.
+- No, the probability density curve of the anomalous data set contains two distinct normal distributions within it on the left and the right.
+The one of the left is from before and after the anamoly event, and the one on the right is during the anamoly.
+Thus before the event occured you would have no statistical evidence as you were obtaining no samples for a distribution that was anamolous.